 Health care providers operate in a highly complex, ever evolving, health care landscape.
-The intention is that the EPIHC could provide a compass to help them navigate this difficult terrain.
+The intention is that EPiHC could provide a compass to help them navigate this difficult terrain.
 The aim is that this guidance may help providers make a stronger contribution to the lives of their patients, their staff, the environment, and the communities they serve.
 For a private health care provider, ethical and responsible conduct is not only important for global health goals and public relations, it is also a necessary element of performance and risk management.
 The consequences of poor ethics or standards can be disastrous.
 The reputation of a health care organization is critical for attracting patients, retaining staff, and providing long-term stakeholder value.

 The organization conducts its business legally and responsibly.
 It ensures that all staff understand and respect the laws, regulations, policies, and standards that affect its business.